TAP-GGC/AiDiva/README.md

 <!-- the emojis are not set in stone!
 If you'd like you can remove them entirely or select your own from https://gist.github.com/rxaviers/7360908 you are welcome to -->

 ## :loudspeaker: About
-The objective of the workshop is
+The objective of the workshop is to teach how to use chat bots correctly, ethically, and efficiently.
 <!-- You can look at other TAP projects if you need a better idea of how to describe your workshops objectives -->

-This workshop has participants do ...
+This workshop has participants will learn how clear communication is key when interacting with chatbots and how unclear instructions can lead to mistakes.
+They will then apply these lessons in a hands-on PB&J sandwich-making activity to reinforce the concept.

 ## :bulb: Project Information
 <!--